 Documents Required for Education Loan

 To apply for an education loan, both the student and the co-applicant must provide specific documents.
 These typically include proof of admission, course details, identity verification, and financial statements.
-The exact requirements may vary based on the lender and the loan amount you're seeking.
+Exact requirements may vary based on the lender and the loan amount sought.

 Applicant Documents: